tomtaozhou/ubi_temperature-humidity-measuring-device/README.md

 # Ubi-house Temperature Humidity Measuring Device

 This repository contains the Arduino code for the Ubi-House temperature and humidity measuring device.
-This device is designed to monitor and report environmental conditions and integrates with WordPress to post updates.
+The device utilizes the ESP8266 microcontroller and the WEMOS SHT3X sensor to monitor environmental conditions.
+Once measured, the data is sent to a specified WordPress site.

 ## Features

-- Uses the ESP8266 microcontroller.
+- **ESP8266 Integration:** Uses the popular ESP8266 microcontroller for WiFi capabilities.
+- **Temperature and Humidity Measurement:** Uses the WEMOS SHT3X sensor to measure both temperature (in Celsius and Fahrenheit) and relative humidity.
-- Connects to WiFi to post data to a WordPress site.
+- **WordPress Integration:** Connects to a specified WordPress site to post temperature and humidity data.
-- Measures temperature in Celsius and Fahrenheit.
-- Measures relative humidity.
-- Provides error logging for ease of debugging.
+- **Error Logging:** Provides comprehensive error logging for ease of debugging and monitoring.

 ## Hardware Requirements

 - ESP8266 WiFi Microcontroller